nchronas/pages_test/README.md

 ### Vivado

 A guide about installing Vivado can be found in lowRISC documentation.
-One difference from the guide is that in my installation that I used the following command 'source /local/tool/Xilinx/Vivado/2015.4/.settings64-Vivado.sh'.
+One difference from the guide is that in my installation that I used the following command `source /local/tool/Xilinx/Vivado/2015.4/.settings64-Vivado.sh`.
 It’s generally pretty straightforward installation but it took a while to finish.

 ### Arty